isabellamarasco/CL-EMANet/README.md

 │
 ├── trainContinuousFlow.py   # Main training script
-├── tabulator.py             # Contains the script to generate the tables and plots used in the paper ├── logs/                    # Output folder for loggers ├── results/                 # Output folder for the experiments ├── data/                    # (Must be created) folder to save the data
+├── tabulator.py             # Contains the script to generate the tables and plots used in the paper ├── preprocessing.py         # Contains the script to preprocess the datasets.
+├── logs/                    # Output folder for loggers ├── results/                 # Output folder for the experiments ├── data/                    # (Must be created) folder to save the data